 Our reader initially took the incident as “fat-shaming.”
 But since she was allowed to sit there without the seatbelt extender, I suspected the reasoning was more than just her size.
 So I did some research.

+The airlines, of course, mention the rules ahead of time.
 When you make a reservation and request an exit row, this is an example (in this case, it’s Delta) of what you have to agree to before buying that add-on:

 - If you don’t fly often, or have never flown that particular airline/plane/class before, how do you know if you’re going to need a seat belt extender?